flecoqui/data-dev-container/README.md

 | pipelines/utils/deploy-acr.sh | Bash | Bash file used to deploy Azure Container Registry |
 | pipelines/utils/get-acr-info.sh | Bash | Bash file used to export  Azure Container Registry information (Password, Token, Name ) into the Variable Group "dev" once the container registry is deployed |

-## Azure DevOps Pipeline to build and push the dev container images
+## Azure DevOps Pipeline to build, test and push the dev container images

 ### **Pre-requisites**
 This pipeline will build the dev container images from the Azure DevOps repository and push those images to Azure Container Registry.